Debunking the Arguments of PseudoSkeptics and Debunkers of the Paranormal

 where this impression comes from.
 Cynics

-flawed tactics described in the introduction of this article are the kind of
+flawed tactics described in the introduction of this book are the

 Nickell (one of the leaders of CSICOP),